NCAA Football 12: Gameplay

 For Dynasty Mode, changes include a new coaching carousel where players can start as offensive or defensive coordinators and change jobs or get promoted after each season; at the same time, AI coaches will also switch positions or get fired.
 Crowds will be louder or quieter based on the player's team's success, and how big the stadium is.
 The ability to create custom conferences has been added; previous versions only allowed one-to-one swaps of teams between conferences; conference membership can also be changed from year to year.
-Bowl tie-ins can be changed, although there is still no end-of-season playoff option due to licensing with the BCS.
+BCS Bowl tie-ins can be changed, although there is still no end-of-season playoff option due to licensing with the BCS.

 Road to Glory, a game mode in which a player takes control of a prospective collegiate athlete and must practice, study, and play at the level needed to win the Heisman Trophy, has been expanded to include an entire high school senior season (past versions of the game only included high school playoffs) and a points and rewards system to increase ratings.
 You can use teambuilder teams as your high school opponents.
 Support has been added for two-way players.
 Once in college, student-athletes can only advance on their team's depth chart (or call their own plays or audibles if a quarterback) when they have earned enough "trust points" from their coach.

 However, major drawbacks of Road to Glory includes: